iExecBlockchainComputing/conker/README.md

 bash release.sh buildimage
 ```

-# The image name is `conker-example-app:latest`
+The image name is `conker-example-app:latest`.
-# Then get the image Id for attestation.
+Then get the image Id for attestation.

 ```bash
 docker inspect conker-example-app:latest | grep Id
 ```

-# Remove the `sha256:` prefix , get the hash value like `ba6acccedd2923aee....`
+Remove the `sha256:` prefix , get the hash value like `ba6acccedd2923aee...`.

 ## 4.deploy the secret server